Victor-Mufasa/Phase-3-Project/README.md

 ## Modeling

-We formulated the churn problem as a binary classification task.
+I formulated the churn problem as a binary classification task.
 Several models were evaluated, including:

 - Logistic Regression (baseline)